boonlogic/expert-matlab-sdk/README.md

 - Download the expert-matlab-sdk repository to your computer

-- Add the @BoonNanoSDK and @MatrixProvider folders to your Matlab path
+- Add the expert-matlab-sdk folder to your Matlab path

 - **NOTE:** Requires Matlab version 2018a or newer